-- Diet: there are several plans that help with SIBO.
+Diet: there are several plans that help with SIBO.
 They all agree on removing carbohydrates that are fermentable by bacteria, as well as sugars and processed foods.
 Some eliminate all grains while others don’t.
-I’ve used a low FODMAPs diet, SCD diet, as well as SIBO-specific diet in the past with my patients.
-An elemental diet where you only drink shakes that are 100% broken down to basic units (single sugars, amino acids, and fatty acids) is very effective.
-However, it can be expensive, unappetizing, and can have side effects like yeast overgrowth.
-It’s only to be used as a last resort.
+You may need a FODMAPs diet, SCD diet, or SIBO-specific diet.
+Keep in mind that the diet does not kill the bacteria.
+It’s just starving it and reducing your discomfort.

-When you’re ready to get tested for SIBO, get a full gut assessment, and get a customized food and supplement plan to treat SIBO and any other condition or imbalance that could be happening and you don’t know it, let’s talk.
+If you’re ready to dive deeper into your health, get tested for SIBO, get a full gut assessment, and get a customized food and supplement plan to treat SIBO and any other condition or imbalance that could be happening and you don’t know it, let’s talk.
 Book a free discovery call HERE.

 Lactose Intolerance or Milk Allergy?
 Causes and Solutions